 Approval / Authorisation for joint working must be sought at officer level (Chief Finance Officer), following consultation with the Primary Care Directorate.
-Joint working proposals should be authorised by both the Clinical Commissioning Committee (CCC) and the Quality Committee.
+Joint working proposals should be authorised by both NHS STW and the Quality Committee.

 5 Examples of potential conflict